quantumfate/dmenu/README.md

 ```
 dmenu_run_history will use a script to preselect your recently launched applications

-## Patches applied
+## Patches that are already applied

 ### dmenu-xyw-5.0.diff
-Allows you to control position in size of dmenu.
+Allows you to control position and size of dmenu.
 Adds -z for length and -x -y for position as an option.
 If -b is passed -x and -y will be computed from the bottom.